Skip to main content

 1. Locate Certificate Files:

-• After successful verification, your certificate and key will be stored in C:\Certbot\live\yourdomain.com\.
-You will mainly need fullchain.pem (certificate file) and privkey.pem (private key file).
+• After verification, your certificate and key are stored in C:\Certbot\live\yourdomain.com\.
+You need fullchain.pem (certificate) and privkey.pem (private key).

 2. Configure Gunbot to Use SSL:

-• Copy the fullchain.pem and privkey.pem to your Gunbot directory.
-You may need to rename these files to localhost.crt and localhost.key respectively, or update your Gunbot configuration to point to these files.
+• Copy fullchain.pem and privkey.pem to your Gunbot directory.
+Rename them to localhost.crt and localhost.key, or update your Gunbot configuration to point to the files.

-• Edit your config.js or GUI settings to enable HTTPS and specify the paths to the copied certificate and key.
+• Edit your config.js or GUI settings to enable HTTPS and specify the paths.

 Step 4: Configure Windows Firewall

-• Ensure that the port used by Gunbot (default 5000, or another if configured) is open in your Windows Firewall to allow inbound connections.
+• Ensure the port used by Gunbot (default 5000, or another if configured) is open in Windows Firewall to allow inbound connections.

 Step 5: Test the Configuration

-• Restart Gunbot and navigate to https://yourdomain.com:port (where port is your configured Gunbot GUI port) to verify that the SSL certificate is working correctly.
+• Restart Gunbot and navigate to https://yourdomain.com:port (where port is your configured Gunbot GUI port) to verify that the SSL certificate is working.

 Troubleshooting